 Prometheus thoughts and Alien / Aliens crossover bits

-Prometheus thoughts and Alien / Aliens crossover bits – Finally after years (since first hearing of it) “Prometheus”, the non-prequel prequel to the “Alien” franchise is with us and wow, is it ever polarizing.
-I figured though I usually post about blaster mods here on my blog, it is my blog so – for prosperity – I’m jotting down my waffly thoughts about what I liked, loved and loathed about Ridley Scott’s “Prometheus” movie.
+Finally after years (since first hearing of it) “Prometheus”, the non-prequel prequel to the “Alien” franchise is with us and wow, is it ever polarizing.
+I figured though I usually post about blaster mods and props here on my blog, it is my blog so – for prosperity – I’m jotting down my waffly thoughts about what I liked, loved and loathed about Ridley Scott’s “Prometheus” movie.

 Firstly this post WILL FEATURE SPOILERS, but I’ll warn you before I start posting them, because we’re not there yet.
 Secondly I am a total Alien and Aliens fangirl, so let’s get that right out there, Aliens is my favorite movie of all time and Alien is in my top 5.
 I know the scripts of both almost off by heart and I’ve read and even studied both movies at university level, needless to say I was either going to love or loathe “Prometheus”… I loved it, but it did have a few problems.